visionect/assignments/qa/README.md

 ### 5. Documentation
 - Include a INSTRUCTIONS.md file with:
-  - A brief explanation of the test case
+  - A brief explanation of the test cases
-  - Instructions for setting up and running the test both locally and using Docker
+  - Instructions for setting up and running the test using Docker
   - Any assumptions or limitations of the current implementation
   - Suggestions for potential improvements or extensions to the test suite

-### 6. Bonus Points (Optional)

 ## Deliverables
 - Python script(s) containing the Playwright test